zhouyl/flowblade/docs/components/feedback/progress.md

 # Progress

 Progress component for displaying progress indicators and completion status.
 Progress provides a flexible way to display progress bars.
+Perfect for file uploads, downloads, and task completion tracking.

 ## Basic Usage